act-rules/act-rules.github.io/_rules/block-collapsible-3e12e1.md

 #### Passed Example 3

-The [visibility][visible] and [inclusion in the accessibility tree][included in the accessibility tree] of both the complementary and the navigational [sections of repeated content][section of repeated content] can be toggled on and off, each of them by a different element.
+The [visibility][visible] and [inclusion in the accessibility tree][included in the accessibility tree] of both the complementary and the navigational [sections of repeated content][section of repeated content] can be toggled on and off, each of them by a different [instrument][].

 ```html
 <html>